Junction Oval: Australian rules football

 While the redevelopment of Junction Oval ended the 145-year association of Australian rules football with the ground, the venue has a rich football history.

 On 28 May 1870, the first ever football match with historical senior premiership status was played at the oval between South Yarra and Albert Park, with Albert Park winning by three goals to one.

 After entering senior competition, the St Kilda Football Club played its home matches there in 1874 and in 1875, when the club merged with University for one season to form a combined team, St Kilda cum University, due to a lack of players.
 As St Kilda moved to Alpaca Paddock in 1876 after returning as a standalone team, and a lack of players and financial problems meant that St Kilda went into recess during 1879, no further matches would be played there until St Kilda returned to senior competition in 1886.

 St Kilda subsequently played their home games at the venue until 1964 (except for in 1916–17, when the club was in recess due to World War I, and 1942–43, when the military occupied the ground during World War II).
 Before the 1944 season, the military vacated the Junction Oval, and because it was closer to South Melbourne's still-occupied home ground, the Lake Oval, than Princes Park was, the Swans started playing their home games at the venue: South Melbourne played 29 home matches for premiership points at the ground between 1944 and 1946.
 Other clubs who used the venue as a home ground included South Melbourne (1944–1946) and Fitzroy (1970–1984), while the first ever women's footy match was played there in 1921.

 St Kilda Football Club played 564 home matches for premiership points at the ground between 1897 and 1964.
 The Saints' final home game at the venue was on 22 August 1964, a 12-point win against Geelong, 12.18 (90) to 11.12 (78), in front of 37,100 fans.
-The club also played 16 away games at the venue: 13 against the Fitzroy and three against South Melbourne.
+The club also played 16 away games at the venue: 13 against Fitzroy and three against South Melbourne.